 It is widely known that each year is associated with a Chinese zodiac animal, but in Chinese culture the 12 zodiac animals are also associated with hours of a day.

 In ancient times, in order to tell the time, people divided a day into twelve 2-hour periods, and designated an animal to represent each period, according to each animal’s “special time”.

-According to Chinese astrology, a person’s personality and life is more decided by his/her birth hour than year.
+According to Chinese astrology, though not popularly used, a person’s personality and life is more decided by his/her birth hour than year.
 The zodiac hour is widely used for character and destiny analysis.

 Want to discover more of Chinese culture?
 Our popular tour packages cover the highlights of Chinese culture.